Please expand the questions below to see our answers:

 If you have any concerns about your child, please speak to your child’s class teacher, you do not have to wait for a parent’s evening.

 At Scole CE Primary Academy, class teachers meet regularly with the head teacher and Special Educational Need Coordinator (SENDCo) to review the needs and progress of the children.

 Children are carefully assessed.
-Teacher observation, marking of work and collecting a range of evidence are all vital in fully assessing a pupil, so that class based support and any other intervention can be carefully adapted to the individual child.
+Teacher observation, live marking of work and collecting a range of evidence are all vital in fully assessing a child, so that class based support and any other intervention can be carefully adapted to the individual child.
 The following are also respectfully considered:

 In addition to this Norfolk County Council publish their Local Offer Norfolk Local Offer online which has some useful information about SEND, the support you can expect, plus contacts and resources available.

 The level of support your child will receive will depend on their needs.
 Class teachers will be able to explain the additional support in place.
 In addition, the SENDCo is willing to make arrangements to meet.

 Additional support, for those experiencing barriers to learning is delivered as follows.

 The most valuable tool we have for all our children is high quality class teaching.
 This is the best model of inclusion for children with SEND.

 This excellent classroom teaching is how every teacher continually adapts the curriculum, to ensure access to learning for all children in the class.